Global Education in the Peak District

 Hands UP is a volunteer-led programme that encourages schools and communities in the Peak District to engage with global issues.

 Village Aid is the Peak Districts international development charity, from rural England to rural Africa, we believe in people working in partnership to bring about lasting positive change.
-Our schools programme, Hands UP for Village Aid, is built on the belief that young people in the Peak District have a critical, active role to play in the fight against poverty and inequality.
+Our schools programme, Hands UP, is built on the belief that young people in the Peak District have a critical, active role to play in the fight against poverty and inequality.

-Hands UP for Village Aid is a free programme for schools in the Peak District and we are able to consider schools in Sheffield and Derby too.
+Hands UP is a free programme for schools in the Peak District and we are able to consider schools in Sheffield and Derby too.

 We have three workshop topics, all of which are global issues and promote leadership skills in the children we work with.

 More suitable for Key Stage 1 ages, Hygiene Heroes aims to improve and encourage healthy behaviours, develop global perspectives and learn about the importance of handwashing.

 This workshop teaches children about the effects of climate change around the world and how we can protect the planet and equips the students with public speaking skills and critical thinking abilities.